Lima Memorial Health System Logo

 Prerenal azotemia is common, especially in older adults and in people who are in the hospital.

-The kidneys filter the blood.
-They also make urine to remove waste products.
+The kidneys filter the blood to make urine that removes waste products.
 When the amount, or pressure, of blood flow through the kidney drops, filtering of the blood also drops.
 Or it may not occur at all.
 Waste products stay in the blood.
-Little or no urine is made, even though the kidney itself is working.
+Less urine is made, even though the kidney itself is working.

 When nitrogen waste products, such as creatinine and urea, build up in the body, the condition is called azotemia.
 These waste products act as poisons when they build up.
 They damage tissues and reduce the ability of the organs to function.

-Prerenal azotemia is the most common form of kidney failure in hospitalized people.
+Prerenal azotemia is the most common form of reduced kidney function in hospitalized people.
 Any condition that reduces blood flow to the kidney may cause it, including:

 • Burns